Leon Bradley Scholarship

 The Leon Bradley Scholarship Program is established to encourage more minorities or persons of color to enter the field to teaching and school leadership.
 AASPA believes that it is of benefit for all students to experience diversity among the educators who serve as role models for our students.
 Thus, the American Association of School Personnel Administrators (AASPA) will annually award up to two scholarships to assist a minority college student seeking their initial teaching certification and/or endorsement and up to two scholarships to assist a minority graduate student seeking his/her administrative credential.

-- Up to two scholarships will be for $1000 granted for a minority graduate student who is pursuing a school administrator credential.
+- Up to two scholarships will be for $1,500 granted to a minority graduate student who is pursuing a school administrator credential.

 Checks will be sent directly to the college or university to verify that the applicant is a full-time student and is pursuing a prescribed course of study for initial teacher certification and/or endorsement before applying any money to the costs.

-- Application materials must be submitted online by May 30, 2014.
+- Application materials will be posted on the AASPA website on February 1, 2017 and must be submitted online by May 31, 2017, email@example.com.

-- A letter from the Dean of Education or designated representative, a letter from a character reference and a transcript must be uploaded no later than the application deadline on Friday, May 30, 2014.
+- In addition to the application, a letter from your designated college representative (dean, advisor, professor, counselor); a letter from a character reference (pastor, volunteer organization, teacher, manager) and an unofficial transcript must be included with this application or e-mailed to firstname.lastname@example.org no later than the application deadline on Wednesday, May 31, 2017.

-Applicant must reside in these states/provinces or be currently matriculating at a college or university within these states/provinces: Alaska, Alberta, British Columbia, Idaho, Montana, North Dakota, Oregon, Saskatchewan, South Dakota, Washington and Wyoming.
+Applicant must reside in these states/provinces or be currently matriculating at a college or university within these states/provinces: California, Nevada, Utah, Colorado, Arizona, New Mexico or Hawaii.

 - Be a minority or person of color in one of the following categories:

-Application materials must be submitted online by May 30, 2014.
+Application materials must be submitted by May 31, 2017.

 The American Association of School Personnel Administrators is serious about protecting your online privacy.
 We do not store any personal information in our site for any marketing purposes, and we do not send out any emails to applicants unless it is directly related to the scholarship for which they are applying.
 Applicants will not receive extraneous emails and/or solicitations of any sort from AASPA or any AASPA vendor.
 AASPA will only disclose your information if required to do so by law or in the good faith belief that such action is necessary to comply with the applicable laws or with the valid legal process.